maichi0568/Cyclist_case_study/README.md

 ## Data organization
 There is 12 files with naming yyyymm-divvy-tripdata.
 Each file of data have 13 colums: ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng and member_casual.
 # Process
-I am using SQL, PostgresSQL and R for processing, analyzing and visualizing the data due to the size of the database is too large that we can’t use spreadsheet doing these tasks.
+I am using SQL, PostgresSQL, R and Spreadsheet to processing, analyzing and visualizing the data due to the size of the database is too large that we can’t use spreadsheet doing these tasks.
 ## Load the data into SQL
 The code is in the file Load_data.sql
 ## Data combining